jitpack/jitpack.io/README.md

 About
 ======

-JitPack is an easy to use package repository for JVM projects.
-It builds GitHub projects on demand and provides you with ready-to-use artifacts (jar, aar).
+JitPack is a novel package repository for JVM projects.
+It builds Git projects on demand and provides you with ready-to-use artifacts (jar, aar).
 The core idea is that in order to publish your library you don't need to build and upload it yourself.
 Just push your changes and create a GitHub release.
 Done!

 How to
 ======